 Judy explains how not all our cognitive skills are lost to dementia.
 She details the rational thinking skills we lose and the intuitive thinking skills we retain; she explores how losing memory takes away the ability to visit the past but enhances our experience of the present; and describes how we lose the ability to direct and manage our attention, while other valuable skills are heightened.

-Please watch this complimentary video, “Is it Dementia or Normal Aging?” from Lesson 1:
+Please watch these complimentary classes, “Is it Dementia or Normal Aging?” and “Why Person-Centered Care Works” from Lesson 1:

 - Family subscription for up to 6 people with separate logins

-- You as the subscriber become the team leader
+- You as the subscriber are the team leader

-- Team leader designates up to five additional family and caregivers as teammates
+- You may invite up to five additional family members and/or caregivers to the course

-- Team leader can add or replace team members as needed
+- You can add or replace team members as needed

 We’ve designed this course as a team subscription (for a group of up to 6 family members/caregivers) so that you can share the classes with each caregiver and family member in your loved one’s life.